Some travel insurance policies have no excess fee

-Most travel insurance policies require you to pay a set amount, generally £150 or £200, towards any claims – which is known as the excess.
-But with a no-excess travel insurance policy you can get all your money back when you claim, though you usually have to pay more for cover.
+Most travel insurance policies require you to pay a set amount, generally £150 or £200, towards any claims – this is known as the excess.
+But with a no-excess travel insurance policy, you can get all your money back when you claim, though you usually have to pay more for cover.

 What is a travel insurance excess?